Voksius/Voksius/README.md

 # Hi there!

 Welcome to my profile!
-I am a young aspiring homebrew developer for the Wii.
-Not much else to say really lol.
+I am a Geometry Dash player who is learning how to make utilities for the game.

 ## Current Projects